 I want to live in a world where Apple is making my toaster oven.

-I was recently talking to someone about Scala best practices and revisited my TicTacToe code.
+I was interviewing recently and we discussed ways to improve my TicTacToe code.
 Here’s version two!

 A bunch of the improvements were insignificant.
 The entire diff can be viewed here.